 HMRC has set fixed rates of tax to be paid for BIK on company vans.
 For the tax year 2021/22, the company is liable to pay a fixed rate of £3,500 where a van is offered as a benefit to an employee and incurs personal usage.
 The employee must pay their personal income tax rate on the fixed £3,500.
 This means that those on basic rate will pay 20% (£700), those on higher rate will pay 40% (£1,400) and those on additional rate will pay 45% (£1,575).

-Unless you have to supply your own fuel for any personal usage on the company van, the fuel itself is seen as a separate BIK which you will also have to pay tax on.
-For the tax year 2021/22 the company will need to pay £669.
-Again, the employee will pay tax dependent on their own personal income tax band – £133.80 for those on the 20% rate and £267.60 for those on the 40% rate.
+Unless you have to supply your own fuel for any personal usage on a company van, the fuel itself is seen as a separate BIK which you will also have to pay tax on.
+For the tax year 2021/22 the company will need to pay a fixed rate of £669.
+Again, the employee will pay tax depending on their own personal income tax band – £133.80 for those on the basic 20% rate, £267.60 for those on the higher 40% rate, and £301.05 for those on the additional 45% rate.

 When compared to the sliding scale BIK rate for cars, the fixed BIK rate for vans is much more generous.
 However, another alternative you may want to consider is buying an electric car through your limited company.
 Whichever vehicle you’re looking to purchase or lease, if you want more information on the tax implications for your company or your business, please get in touch via the contact form below.